gvwilson/thirdbit/src/fiction/santas/index.md

 "Is there a Santa Shark?"
 Finner asked weakly, hoping the answers would be "yes" and "it's actually very friendly".

-"I'm afraid so," Santa Hood said grimly, her teeth still chattering.
+"I'm af-fraid so," Santa Hood said grimly, her teeth still chattering.
 "She takes everything she c-can and never g-gives *anything* back.
 Be c-careful with that!" she snapped